 - 1. Insert the complete cell (element and jar) into the battery tray if the complete cell has been removed from the tray.
 Check for correct polarity. - 2.
 Fill the cell with an electrolyte that has a specific gravity approximately the same as the surrounding cells. - 3.
 Flush the cell and its surrounding cells with a gentle stream of air to eliminate trapped hydrogen gas.
-(See "Remove the Gas Before Working", page 8).

-4. Next, heat the asphalt sealing compound and pour it into the channel between the cells and tray wall.
+(See "Remove the Gas Before Working", page 10). - 4.
+Next, heat the asphalt sealing compound and pour it into the channel between the cells and tray wall battery.
+Use a flame from a source such as hydrogen, natural gas or acetylene and oxygen.
+Be careful not to melt the plastic jar or destroy the coated surfaces of 6. - 5.
+Now, fill the channel to the top with compound.
+Gently flame it around the top to seal the cell and burning nut. - 6.
+Rebuild the terminal posts with a post mold and a burning nut. - 7.
+Install the connectors to the terminal posts.
+Melt the connectors to the post with a torch or a carbon arc.